S-Goldie/A2DfromUV/README.md

 Example data sets are available within the `example` folder

+Ensure datasets are saved with **Wavelength** data, **in nm**, in the leftmost column and extinction data in subsequent columns.
+For best results, use `.csv` files with sample labels in the top row above Wavelength columns.
+Best efforts have been made for flexibility in data format and `.txt` files with common delimiters are possible, but sample labels may become lost.

-Ensure datasets are saved in `.csv` format, with **Wavelength** data in the leftmost column.
-Select the material in the pop-up window, select the data file and the analysis will be completed automatically outputting the metrics and smoothed spectra in the same directory as the target file.
+For analysis select the required material in the pop-up window, select the data file and the analysis will be completed automatically outputting the metrics and smoothed spectra in the same directory as the target file.
 * Metrics: this file contains the calculated metrics as discussed in our paper.
-Concentration values are returned assuming a 1 cm pathlength, if a different path length is used correct according to Beer-Lambert. _Values of 0 in data columns indicate instability during fitting_
+Concentration values are returned assuming a 1 cm pathlength, if a different path length is used correct according to Beer-Lambert.
-* Spectra: this file contains the smoothed spectra and second derivative used for the analysis in csv. format.
+* Spectra: this file contains the smoothed spectra and second derivative used for the analysis in `.csv` format.

-If spectra are imported that do not include the required spectra range, this is will be indicated in the command window.
-If the required exciton transition is absent the program will terminate with an error warning.
-If the length or concentration range is absent this will be indicated in the `Metrics` file, but thickness determination will still be attempted.
+If spectra are imported that do not include the required spectral range, this is will be indicated in the command window:
+* If the required exciton transition is absent the program will terminate with an error warning.
+* If the length or concentration range is absent this will be indicated in the `Metrics` file, but thickness determination will still be attempted.

 ## References ##